darianaroman/dsa-2021-g3/30413/Bogdan Emilian Sandu/Lab10/README.md

-# Lab X
+# Lab 10

-> Edit this file and describe in a few words what you've done in this lab.
+> Discussed about dynamic programming and heuristics.
+> Solved the problem with min path cost.